-6.4.6 I2C DATA BUS
+6.5.6 I2C DATA BUS

-I^2C is a two-wire, clocked, bi-directional, digital serial I/O bus that is used widely in commercial and consumer electronic systems.
-A transceiver on the motherboard converts data and control signals from the PC-104 bus to I^2C .
+I2C is a two-wire, clocked, bi-directional, digital serial I/O bus that is used widely in commercial and consumer electronic systems.
+A transceiver on the motherboard converts data and control signals from the PC-104 bus to I2C.
 The data is then fed to the relay board and valve driver board circuitry.

-6.4.7 POWER SUPPLY/ CIRCUIT BREAKER
+6.5.7 POWER SUPPLY/ CIRCUIT BREAKER

 The analyzer operates on 100 VAC, 115 VAC or 230 VAC power at either 50Hz or 60Hz.
 Individual units are set up at the factory to accept any combination of these five attributes.
-As illustrated in Figure 6-23 for the T300 and T300M and in Figure 6-24 for the T300U, power enters the analyzer through a standard IEC 320 power receptacle located on the rear panel of the instrument.
+As illustrated in Figure 6-16, power enters the analyzer through a standard IEC 320 power receptacle located on the rear panel of the instrument.
 From there it is routed through the ON/OFF Switch located in the lower right corner of the front panel.
 A 6.75 Amp circuit breaker is built into the ON/OFF Switch.